HazyResearch/deepdive/doc/dashboard.md

 ---
 layout: default
+title: Monitoring statistics of DeepDive data with Dashboard
 ---

-<todo> "Renew details: screen dump, paths ?
-Update to new spouse example?
-Complete how to interface with DeepDive?"
-these elements were in the todo of the tmp page of Dashboard, certainly not necessary anymore.  </todo>

-# Dashboard
+# Monitoring statistics of DeepDive data with Dashboard

-Dashboard which serves as an interface for viewing and analyzing the results of your DeepDive application runs.
-The reports produced with Dashboard can be easily customized, and user-defined reports that show app-specific metrics can be produced without much hassle.
+*Dashboard* serves as an interface for viewing and analyzing the results of your DeepDive application runs.
+It provides a structure to organize various report templates that compute app-specific metrics and snapshot of reports produced after every run.

 This document is composed of two main sections.
 First, we explain how to, from the [user interface](#user-interface), use Dashboards with build-in and user-specified templates, as long as defining tasks and trends.
-Then, in as an [advanced topic](#advanced-topics) and for terminal lovers, we explain how to build all these reports without the user interface, which is less intuitive but gives more flexibility
+Then, in as an [advanced topic](#advanced-topics) and for terminal lovers, we explain how to build all these reports without the user interface, which is less intuitive but fully programmable giving more flexibility.

 ## User Interface